 It isn’t easy.
 Trust me.
 But in the end, I think it’s very important to do one thing in life, both during the holidays and all year long: BE HAPPY.

 To all those who are newly separated or divorced: Big hugs and kisses and all the best for a wonderful holiday season.
-I promise you will get through this holiday and that next year will be easier.
+I promise you will get through this holiday–and will actually enjoy it.
+And, I bet next year will be easier.

-Try to be in the moment as much as you can, because the pain you are feeling is lined with three things: faith, love, and hope.
+Try to be in the moment as much as you can, because the pain you are feeling is real, but beneath it–if you look deep inside your heart, are three things: faith, love, and hope.
 And aren’t those the very things that define the holidays?

 Leave a Reply